 Why are West Coast diesel fuel prices higher and more variable?

 Diesel fuel prices on the West Coast, especially in California, are higher than in other regions of the country because of taxes and supply issues.
-At the beginning of 2019, total state taxes on retail, on-highway diesel fuel in California totaled 69.16 cents per gallon, and the average of total state taxes for all 50 states was 30.43 cents per gallon.
+As of July 1, 2020, total state taxes on retail, on-highway diesel fuel in California totaled 66.66 cents per gallon, and the average of total state taxes for all 50 states was 31.76 cents per gallon.

 California is especially sensitive to West Coast supply conditions.
 Unlike other U.S. markets, which are interconnected by pipelines and river systems, the West Coast liquid fuels market is relatively isolated and largely supplied by in-region refinery production.
 Because of this relative isolation, it can be costly to transport supply from outside the region when a refinery outage occurs.
 Learn more about transportation fuel markets in the West Coast region ( PDF).